-For writing this blog post, I attempted a quick exercise on what our audience might put in a Google Search bar.
-As you can clearly see, ‘What can I write about’ (443,000,000 results) was the top autocomplete suggestion by Google and ‘How to think of blog post ideas’ (891,000,000 results) came up second in another search.
-I can safely assume that ‘Writers block’ or ‘Bloggers block’ is a common affliction.
+For writing this blog post, I attempted a quick exercise on a Google Search bar.
+As you can clearly see, ‘What can I write about’ (443,000,000 results) was the top autocomplete suggestion by Google.
+And ‘How to think of blog post ideas’ (891,000,000 results) came up second in another search.
+One can safely assume that ‘Writer’s block’ or ‘Bloggers block’ is a common affliction.

 If you want to take keywords up a notch, UberSuggest and Semrush are great free tools, for deep diving into related keywords, providing you with hundreds of keyword suggestions, from long tail to head terms and LSI (related) keywords.

 Nadya Khoja of Drunk Entrepreneurs has a fantastic method that she uses along with Google Keyword Planner for long term, strategical content ideas and their proper documentation.